ThousifMd/cv/LorenHeyns/resume/LorenKevinHeyns.md

 Georgia State Parks and Historic Sites – Atlanta, GA 2000 to 2015

-Designed and hosted state park sites for team editing, event admin, news, golf courses and lodge sites.
+Designed and hosted state park sites for content and event editing, enews, golf courses and lodge sites.
 Campground Host management and background check system using C# and Microsoft .NET.
 Wireless ticketing for excursion trains, programming of calendar system and SQL database admin.

-**Lead Programmer and web Designer**
+**Lead Programmer and Web Designer**
-Interactive Planet, Southern Company – Atlanta, GA 1995 to 2000
+Interactive Planet / Southern Company – Atlanta, GA 1995 to 2000

-Developed content system for Southern Company and seven state affiliates.
+Developed content system for Southern Company and seven state power companies.
 Home energy apps and news sites.
-Applications for power companies, banks and restaurants.
-Olympic websites and Hands On Atlanta volunteer system.
+Applications for telcos, banks and restaurants.
+Olympic websites and Hands On Atlanta volunteer management and calendar system.

 ---